lfagundes/oosheet/docs/index.rst

 You'll need git and python uno.
 If you use a Debian-based GNU/Linux distribution (like Ubuntu), you can do this with::

-    $ sudo aptitude install python-uno
+    $ sudo aptitude install python3-uno

-OOSheet was developed and tested on Python 2.6 and LibreOffice 3.3.
+OOSheet was developed and tested on Python 3.5 and LibreOffice 5.1.
 It should work in other versions, though.
 If you try it in other environments, please report results to author.

 Source
 ======